Creating a virtuous circle in residential investing

 Happy tenants make business sense

 A key insight from our recent “happy tenant = happy landlord” research showed that tenant turnover matters.
-Understanding and providing what tenants want and ultimately seeking to retain tenants makes sound financial sense.
+Understanding and providing what our tenants want and ultimately seeking to retain tenants makes sound financial sense.
 The reason is fairly obvious, yet often overlooked: losing a tenant brings a whole host of costs.
-These costs can be for small refurbishments, repairs or for outlays such as broker fees and advertising.
+These costs can be for small refurbishments, fit-outs and repairs, or for outlays such as broker fees and advertising.
 On top of this, there’s the lost rent between tenancies.
 These costs can amount to several months of rent, thus making a real dent in investors’ income and, by extension, asset-level returns.
-Of the many factors that influence tenant turnover, increasing rental and occupational costs are a couple of the most significant.
+Of the many factors that influence tenant turnover, increasing rental and occupational costs are right up there.
 Clearly, keeping tenant turnover low makes sense, which in turn suggests that chasing every opportunity for higher rental growth might not.

 Tenant satisfaction is, of course, a function of the quality of the accommodation, including adequate maintenance and good services.
 However, it is also a function of the amenities that are available, such as concierge services, fitness facilities and parcel pick-ups – all of which are becoming increasingly important in supporting tenant contentment.
-We are also finding that more intangible aspects also come into play, such as health and wellbeing considerations in the design and operation of the asset.
+We are also finding that more intangible aspects are also coming into play, such as health and wellbeing considerations in the design and operation of the asset.
 For example, providing more natural light and good air quality are important.
-And ensuring use of low-volatile-emitting materials in construction makes a difference in the rent-ability and attractiveness to occupiers.
+And ensuring that we use low-volatile-emitting materials in the fit out, makes a difference in the let-ability and attractiveness to occupiers.

 The link to investment performance